 - Many of the embedded systems have several hardware restraints as they have to process real-time inputs and be safe to use.
 Others may not have some of these constraints, and thus, a reduction in the cost of the hardware used is possible.

 - The term embedded system does not refer to isolated devices but rather, they are a part of the device they control or perform some other task in.

-- The software that is used in embedded systems is usually termed as firmware.
-The same is stored in disk drives or in ROMs as an embedded system usually lacks a full-fledged hard disk drive.
+- The software that is used in embedded systems is usually termed firmware.
+The same is stored in disk drives or ROMs as an embedded system usually lacks a full-fledged hard disk drive.

-Thus, embedded systems have become indispensable in today’s world and daily human activity (as it is today) without them, is practically impossible.
+Thus, embedded systems have become indispensable in today’s world, and daily human activity (as it is today) without them is practically impossible.